luaman/sauer-cvs/bin_unix/readme.txt

 The servers need NO libs, no external files, no sound or video, just run it :) Server port is fixed at 28765, currently.

-Make sure to chmod +x these binaries and the cube_unix script before running them.
+Make sure to chmod +x these binaries and the sauerbraten_unix script before running them.

-eihrul
-eihrul@tunes.org